-If you are thinking about teaching children in either self-contained or departmentalized classrooms, the programs in Early Childhood, Elementary, and Middle Level Education are designed just for you!
+If you are thinking about teaching children in either self-contained or departmentalized classrooms, the programs in Teaching, Learning, & Foundations are designed just for you!

-The Department of Early Childhood, Elementary, and Middle Level Education is dedicated to providing future educators with the knowledge, skills, and dispositions to meet the challenges of today's classroom.
+The Department of Teaching, Learning, & Foundations is dedicated to providing future educators with the knowledge, skills, and dispositions to meet the challenges of today's classroom.

-The Department of Early Childhood, Elementary, and Middle Level Education is proud to offer unique programs to complete teacher licensure coursework in multicultural national and international settings.
+The Department of Teaching, Learning, & Foundations is proud to offer unique programs to complete teacher licensure coursework in multicultural national and international settings.
 Where will you be on the map this May?

-The Department of Early Childhood, Elementary, and Middle Level Education has been ranked one of the top teacher candidate preparation programs in the state.
+The Teaching, Learning, & Foundations Department has been ranked one of the top teacher candidate preparation programs in the state.
 We strive to advance the scholarly preparation of pre-service and practicing teachers by providing quality instruction that exemplifies the best teaching practices for children from birth through age fourteen - recognizing multiple pathways to learning.
 The Department is committed to enhancing the academic experiences of our students in an effort to fashion educators who function effectively in a culturally diverse, technologically advanced, and global environment.

-The Department of Early Childhood, Elementary and Middle Level Education is proud to have a long legacy of preparing future educators in a program inclusive of the core components of integrated learning (intentionality, reflection, problem-solving, collaboration and meta-cognition). http://castle.eiu.edu/~acaffair/IntegrativeLearning/EIUIntegrativeLearning.php
+The Department of Teaching, Learning, & Foundations is proud to have a long legacy of preparing future educators in a program inclusive of the core components of integrated learning (intentionality, reflection, problem-solving, collaboration and meta-cognition). http://www.eiu.edu/acaffair/IntegrativeLearning/EIUIntegrativeLearning.php

 Our pre-service teachers impact children near and far by using opportunities to learn and develop as teachers.